SOLAS-TTRPG/SOLAS/v2/boons/Strength/Swashbuckler.md

 # [Swashbuckler](Swashbuckler.md)
 **Tagline under construction**

-By spending **one stamina**, you can deflect an incoming physical attack.
-Roll a strength check, and reduce the damage by that much.
-If you completely negate the damage, you manage to redirect it, and can deal damage to a target within five feet, equal to a dexterity check.
+By spending **one stamina**, you can riposte physical damage from attacks against you.
+Roll a dexterity check, and redirect that much damage to a target within your melee range (or none at all), up to your strength score.

 # Upgrades
 When you reach a level where you can select a new boon, you can instead opt to take one of the upgrades below.
 Upgrades are not exclusive.